-Roughly translated as are you working or working part time and earning less than $1,000 a month?
+Roughly translated as "Are you working full time or working part time and earning more than $1,000 a month?"
 If you're working, the case ends here.
 Nothing more is done.
 The case is over.
 If no substantial gainful activity, the Social Security Disability case moves on to the next issue.

 2) Does the individual have a severe impairment?

 That is, do you have a mental and or physical problem that could significantly interfere with work?
 If the answer is no, the case stops here.
 If yes, the case goes on to the next issue.